-The Anclote River Ranch was part of the original CS Ranch, which later became the Starkey Ranch.
-The Serenova Tract was once owned by the Otto Pottberg Trust and referred to as the Pottberg Tract.
-The Pottberg Tract was slated for development and had an approved "Development of Regional Impact" (DRI) for the construction but was later acquired by the District.
+The Serenova Tract was once owned by the Otto Pottberg Trust and referred to as the Pottberg Tract and was slated for development with an approved "Development of Regional Impact" (DRI) for the construction.
+The District's acquisition of this property eliminated the potential for development of the Serenova Tract.

-The District began purchasing parcels from the Starkey Family as early as the 1970s.
-Through a series of acquisitions over a 10-year period, the District ultimately acquired most of the parcels that today makeup the Park component of the Preserve.
-Later, in the late 1990s, through mitigation for the Parkway, the District received what are known as the Anclote and Serenova Tracts.
-As a result of these multiple acquisitions spanning several decades, the District was able to achieve significant water resource protection of the several different features, which includes a large portion of the Anclote and Pithlachascotee Rivers, and portions of the Five Mile Creek, Sandy Branch, and South Branch.
-Along with the protection of significant water resources, the Preserve has long served a public water supply wellfield.
+As a result of these multiple acquisitions spanning several decades, the District was able to achieve significant water resource protection of the several different features, which includes a large portion of the Anclote and Pithlachascotee Rivers, and portions of the Five Mile Creek, Sandy Branch, and South Branch (Figure 3).
+Along with the protection of significant water resources, the Preserve has long served as a public water supply wellfield.